 Public records, manuscripts, cemeteries, and oral tradition help document the history of our town.
 Even today, in the year 2003, surveyors turn to the survey records of 1769 to trace property ownership and boundary lines in Royalton.
 The system of land division and settlement developed and recorded in eighteenth century town records is one that still needs to be traced and used for land transactions in the twenty-first century.

 A more visual documentation of our town’s history can be found in its land use patterns and architecture.
 Royalton had no village center until after the 1780 Raid.
 Originally the Town Center was proposed for the property now owned by Warren Williams on Route 14 and Happy Hollow Road.
 This site was never developed because in April 1781 Captain Ebenezer Brewster made a donation to the Town of the land that is now the Royalton Common in the center of Royalton Village.
 The busiest place in town, however, was at the mills on the First Branch in an area known as Mill Village.
 Frontier towns needed a grist mill and saw mill in order to grow and the First Branch was an ideal location in Royalton for these water powered businesses.
 The oldest remaining building in Royalton stands here.
-The Mill House, built in 1780 around the charred remains of a house burned in the Raid, was carefully restored by the late Edmund Kellogg in 1981 and donated to Vermont Law School.
-The Mill House is located just below the dam for one of the mills and is now owned by Maggie Vincent and David Roller.
+The Mill House, built in 1780 around the charred remains of a house burned in the Raid, was carefully restored by the late Edmund Kellogg in 1981.
 The Mill House, listed on the National Register of Historic Places, retains its central chimney with three fireplaces.
 It is known as a Cape Cod style house and was the most common dwelling type built in the early settlement years and remains popular today.
 Cape Cods are 1-1/2 stories tall with a centrally located door flanked by two windows and a massive central chimney containing fireplaces.

 A larger house of the basic floor plan, but two stories tall and with a hipped roof, is the Zebulon Lyon House in Royalton village.
-This house, now owned by Wendy and Steven Judge, was built in 1798 by Captain Lyon, one of the primary boosters in the early development of Royalton.
+This house was built in 1798 by Captain Lyon, one of the primary boosters in the early development of Royalton.
 Many of Royalton’s early buildings, both private and public, were constructed by Captain Lyon.
 Next to the Lyon House is one built before 1797 by Jacob Smith, Royalton’s first lawyer.
 This is the second oldest house in town and retains its original fireplaces and many original details.
-This house is now owned by James Snelling.

 Representing the next architectural period is the Fessenden-Hanks House on the corner of Bridge Street in Royalton village.
 This house, owned by Richard McGovern, is Georgian style, which is typified by its bold symmetrical massing.
 Note the windows on the second floor and how evenly they are spaced – much like King George’s soldiers would have marched.
 Built just at the end of the eighteenth century, the house retains its two massive chimneys – each containing five fireplaces, and a remarkable amount of interior and exterior original detail.
 This house is one of Vermont’s architectural landmarks, listed on the National Register of Historic Places, and especially noteworthy for the back porch with its Chippendale style railing.

 The Federal style Old Denison House, also in Royalton village, was built circa 1805 with its light and delicate detailing derived from the classical architecture of ancient Rome.
 The fluted corner pilasters support the full Doric entablature just below the roof line.
 The Denison family were prominent doctors and lawyers.
 Rachel Chase Denison’s nephew and future Chief Justice of the U.S. Supreme Court, Salmon P. Chase, lived here while attending Royalton Academy.
-The house is currently owned by John Dumville.
 The Fox Stand, built as a stagecoach stop in 1818 for Jacob Fox, is another excellent example of the Federal style.
 Prominent Federal features are the leaded glass fanlight over the front door and the splayed lintels over the windows.
-The Fox Stand is an operating Bed and Breakfast with a fine restaurant, and is owned by Jean and Gary Curly.

 The most popular architectural style in Vermont is the Greek Revival which was inspired by the architecture of ancient Greece.
-The most notable examples in Royalton are the First Congregational Church in Royalton village built in 1840; the Preston-Waterman House in Royalton village built circa 1840 and now owned by the Mayer family; the South Royalton House built in 1850; and the Bingham House on Dairy Hill built in 1855 and now owned by Chris Mabey.
+The most notable examples in Royalton are the First Congregational Church in Royalton village built in 1840; the Preston-Waterman House in Royalton village built circa 1840; the South Royalton House built in 1850; and the Bingham House on Dairy Hill built in 1855.
 In Royalton the style is typified by emphasis on heavy corner pilasters resembling columns supporting a decorative entablature just below the roofline.
 The doorway often repeats these architectural features.

 A style popular just before the Civil War was the Gothic Revival.
 With steeply pitched roofs edged with decorative bargeboards and an irregular building mass, the style borrowed its architectural detail from Medieval Europe.
-An excellent example is the Gingerbread House, on North Street across the railroad tracks and behind the business block in South Royalton, was built circa 1855 and is now owned by Judy Hayward.
+An excellent example is the Gingerbread House, on North Street across the railroad tracks and behind the business block in South Royalton, was built circa 1855.
 It is also listed in the National Register of Historic Places.

 Following the Civil War the Italianate style became popular.
 The architectural detail reflects features borrowed from Italian villas.
 The houses have shallow pitched roofs with wide eaves supported by paired brackets.
 Windows are often paired, or grouped together, with small brackets supporting the windowsill.
 The corners of the buildings often have chamfered corner posts or other detail.
-Outstanding examples of this style in Royalton are the Curtiss-Hastings house on South Windsor Street built in 1869 and owned by Flora Hastings; the front of the Denison-Davidson house in Royalton village built circa 1870 for Dudley Chase Denison (U.S. Congressman 1875-79) and now owned by Brad Atwood; and the Henry-Vesper House near the North Royalton railroad overpass built circa 1869 and now owned by Elsie Vesper.
+Outstanding examples of this style in Royalton are the Curtiss-Hastings house on South Windsor Street built in 1869; the front of the Denison-Davidson house in Royalton village built circa 1870 for Dudley Chase Denison (U.S. Congressman 1875-79); and the Henry-Vesper House near the North Royalton railroad overpass built circa 1869.

 The next architectural style to appear in Royalton is the fanciful Queen Anne style.
 The more variety a builder could incorporate into a building to highlight texture and material, the more stylish the building became.
 South Royalton village, founded when the railroad came up the White River Valley in 1849, features some of Vermont’s best examples of the Queen Anne style.
 The Queen Anne 1886 business block, the 1886 Railroad Station, the 1890 Bandstand, the 1893 Schoolhouse at Vermont Law School, the former Catholic Church – originally built as a Methodist Church in 1889, the 1890 Martin-Crawford Castle, the 1900 Abbott House at VLS, and the 1905 Marvin Hazen-Gadway House are nationally recognized.
 South Royalton village, listed on the National Register of Historic Places, is the quintessential late nineteenth century Vermont village centered around a village green – an ideal that many seek out.